nattadasu/ryuuRyuusei/PRIVACY.md

 Last.FM username is shared with the [Last.FM][lastfm] service to retrieve information regarding the user's profile and recently played tracks.
-This information is accessed by Ryuuzaki Ryuusei for `/profile lastfm` command.
+This information is accessed by Ryuuzaki Ryuusei for `/lastfm profile` command.

-Last.FM's username can be used else during platform linking to your registered account on the bot to only obtain user ID.
+Last.FM's username can be used else during provider linking to your registered account on the bot to only obtain user ID.

 ### AniList: Global

-Similarly to Last.FM, AniList username is shared to [AniList][al] to allow user showcasing their profile, and will return any data that is required to render the result when invoking `/profile anilist` command.
+Similarly to Last.FM, AniList username is shared to [AniList][al] to allow user showcasing their profile, and will return any data that is required to render the result when invoking `/anilist profile` command.

-AniList's username can be used else during platform linking to your registered account on the bot to only obtain user ID.
+AniList's username can be used else during provider linking to your registered account on the bot to only obtain user ID.

 ### MAL-Heatmap

 MyAnimeList username is shared with [MAL-Heatmap][malh] to obtain data related to the user's histories in a visualized heatmap format.
-This information is used solely for the purpose of providing data in the `/profile myanimelist` command.
+This information is used solely for the purpose of providing data in the `/myanimelist profile` command.

 ### Discord: Global